 History and Purpose

 On June 13, 1969, The University of Texas Medical School at Houston was created by an act of the Legislature and an appropriation for its initial cost was made to be effective September 1, 1969.
-The mission of the Medical School is to provide the highest quality education and training of future physicians for the state of Texas, in harmony with the state’s diverse population; to conduct the highest caliber of research in the biomedical and health sciences; and to provide exemplary clinical services.
+The Medical School’s mission is to provide the highest quality education and training of future physicians for the state of Texas, in harmony with the state’s diverse population; to conduct the highest caliber of research in the biomedical and health sciences; and to provide exemplary clinical services.

 Doctor of Medicine